Manuscript Checklist for Authors

 _______ 7.
 Include one clean copy of each table and each figure, clearly marked with its number and title with each manuscript.

 _______ 1.
-Complete electronic files must accompany the manuscript and must match the printed manuscript exactly.
+Complete electronic files must be submitted.

 _______ 2.
 All chapters must be created in the same word processing program, which for the press is Word.

 _______ 3.
 Each chapter and each major frontmatter and backmatter subdivision (e.g, contents, preface, appendix[es], etc.) should be a distinct electronic file.
 The press will not accept manuscripts if they are organized as a single electronic file.

 _______ 4.
 Each individual figure and table should be a separate file.

 _______ 5.
 Each file should be named with a 2-digit number preceding the file name, e.g., 00Title page, 01Contents, 02Preface, 03chapter 1.
 Follow the order of elements given in CMS16, 1.4.

 _______ 6.
 After saving the files, please open each to ensure that none of the files have become corrupted.

 Your contract states that you guarantee you have not used copyrighted materials without permission.
 A final manuscript received by the press must be cleared for use of all material from other sources.
 Responsibility for obtaining permissions, paying any fees for permissions, and providing the press with relevant documentation rests with the author/editor.